joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 5. 3D Print the bottom of the box that the breadboard goes into.
 It's TODO.stl.
 6. Use a sticky pad to attach the breadboard inside the box.
 Make sure the micro USB port lines up with the opening for it, so you can reprogram the NodeMCU.

-## Installing the Motor Assembly in the blinds
-1. Pull down your blinds.
-2. Remove any end caps, if it has them.
-3. Remove the pull string assembly that turns the rod when you pull the strings.
-4. After putting the blinds base, the motor, and the adapter in, I had to shorten my rod.
-I let the excess go out the opposite side, and used a dremel to cut through it.
-5. Assemble the Motor Assembly inside the blinds.
-The driver gets tucked into the cavity in the blinds base.

 ## Making the custom cable to connect the breadboard to the motor assembly
 1. The cable is made from a section of Ethernet cable.
 Prepare the end that will be in the breadbox first.
 Here are the Dupont connectors you'll want on that end.
 The connections are: